wences-sanchez/Knowledge-Base/pages/The Book of Longings (highlights).md

 		- #[[mind]]
 	- -
 	- -
 	- I heard Yaltha’s voice float up: Your moment will come, and when it does, you must seize it with all the bravery you can find. . . .
-Your moment will come because you’ll make it come. #space
+Your moment will come because you’ll make it come. #ñspace
 		- ([Location 1997](https://readwise.io/to_kindle?action=open&asin=B07Z4LLBQ4&location=1997))
 	- -
 	- -
-	- If I don’t seize this chance to return, I won’t have another.” #space
+	- If I don’t seize this chance to return, I won’t have another.” #ñspace
 		- ([Location 3487](https://readwise.io/to_kindle?action=open&asin=B07Z4LLBQ4&location=3487))
 	- -
 	- -